PVoLan/wooden-architecture/Chapter2/index.md

 #### The great border

-Using UseCases gives you a one huge benefit.
+Using UseCases gives you one huge benefit.
 UseCase is both a border and bridge between your application UI and business logic (model).

 The way you organize everything to the right from the UseCase on this [picture](./arch.png) - database, business logic, network requests - is a developer's preference.
 In contrast, everything to the left from the UseCase (UI, in fact) - is a user's, or customer's, or designer's preference.